 If you find that JavaPipe isn’t the provider for you, that’s alright.
 You can always take a peek at our lists of best WordPress hosting providers or best Cloud hosting providers.
 There are plenty of other options out there.
 But here are two providers that are pretty good alternatives to JavaPipe.

-A WordPress-centric provider, Siteground is perhaps JavaPipe’s biggest rival as they’re around the same price point.
-SiteGround’s cheapest plan costs $3.99/mo and it has all the basics you need to run your WordPress site.
+A WordPress-centric provider, SiteGround is perhaps JavaPipe’s biggest rival as they’re around the same price point.
+SiteGround’s cheapest plan costs $3.99/month and it has all the basics you need to run your WordPress site.

 And, for something more on par with JavaPipe’s plan, check out SiteGround’s $6.69/mo mid-range plan.
-This comprehensive plan comes with plenty of features and tools.
+This comprehensive plan comes with 20GB of disk space, unmetered bandwidth, free SSL, daily offsite backup, and many more features and tools.

 Plus, SiteGround is also popular for both its excellent performance and unparalleled support team.

-This is a premium WordPress-exclusive host where plans start from $25/mo.
-WPEngine is known for offering enterprise-grade WordPress hosting with tons of advanced features and tools.
+This is a premium WordPress-exclusive host where plans start from $22.50/month.
+WP Engine is known for offering enterprise-grade WordPress hosting with tons of advanced features and tools.